Nolan Jones Player Props: Rockies vs. Cardinals

 Nolan Jones At The Plate

-- Jones has eight doubles, nine home runs and 22 walks while hitting .263.
+- Jones has nine doubles, nine home runs and 22 walks while batting .278.

-- Jones has reached base via a hit in 30 games this season (of 51 played), and had multiple hits in 12 of those games.
+- Jones has picked up a hit in 59.6% of his 52 games this year, with more than one hit in 25.0% of those games.

-- In 27.5% of his games this season, Jones has had at least one RBI.
-He's picked up more than one in 13.7% and driven in three or more of his team's runs in one contest.
+- Jones has driven in a run in 15 games this year (28.8%), including eight games with more than one RBI (15.4%).
+He has also driven home three or more of his team's runs in two contests.

+- In 38.5% of his games this year, he has scored at least once.
+And he's had four games with multiple runs (7.7%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.